awsdocs/amazon-redshift-management-guide/doc_source/amazon-redshift-limits.md

   To skip unneeded partitions you need to add a predicate `WHERE ship_yymmm = '201804'`\.
 This predicate will limit read operations to the partition `\ship_yyyymm=201804\`\.
 + The column limit for external tables is 1598 with pseudo columns enabled and 1600 without\.

-You can request a limit increase by contacting AWS Support\.

 These limits don’t apply to a Hive metastore\.

 ## Naming Constraints<a name="amazon-redshift-limits-naming"></a>